Guidelines for Handling Appeals Made to the University Faculty Appeals Panel

 - In cases alleging inadequate consideration, the Ad Hoc Committee should determine whether the decision of the appropriate bodies was based upon a full and fair review of the various aspects of the appellant’s candidacy.
 In cases alleging denial of academic freedom, the Ad Hoc Committee should determine whether the review violated the principles of academic freedom, as set forth by the American Association of University Professors and included in the Northwestern University Faculty Handbook.
-In cases alleging discrimination, the Ad Hoc Committee will be guided by the University’s Policy on Discrimination and Harassment.
+In cases alleging discrimination, the Ad Hoc Committee shall refer any such claim to the Office of Civil Rights and Title IX Compliance for thorough intake and review as guided by the University’s Policy on Institutional Equity

 - The Ad Hoc Committee will send its report to the Associate Provost for Faculty, who will then provide the report to the Provost, the Appellant, the Dean of the School, and Department Chair.
 The work of the Ad Hoc Committee should generally be completed within a sixty-day time frame from the date the committee was appointed to review the appeal.
 Upon completing the report, the Ad Hoc Committee will be discharged by the Provost.
 This does not preclude the Ad Hoc Committee attending a meeting with the Executive Committee of the FAP and/or with the Provost.